Journey

 My third workplace

-I went in for an interview with Yakov, the bar manager at Daisy, got through it without any issues, and started my traineeship shortly after.
-Daisy was somewhere between a café and a restaurant — solid kitchen, and that's where I met one of the most brilliant chefs I've ever come across, Leonid.
-I didn't recognise his talent straight away and didn't quite get his approach to running a kitchen.
-He's a particular kind of person — but over time it became clear: the man is a genius.
+I went to the interview with Yakov, he was the bar manager at Dayzi, passed it without any major issues, and soon started my internship.
+Dayzi was something between a cafe and a restaurant: the food was up to par, and that is exactly where I met one of the most brilliant chefs, Leonid.
+I didn't recognise his skills immediately and didn't understand his approach to managing the kitchen.
+He is a peculiar person, but over time I realised this man is a genius.

 (That was City Day — a brutal shift.)